Hauser Road Prairie

 • and various goldenrods and asters

 In July of 2014, The Prairie Enthusiasts took on the ownership, care, and management of Hauser Road Prairie.
-With grants from the Wisconsin DNR Knowles-Nelson Stewardship Program and the Dane County Conservation Fund and a loan from The Conservation Fund (a national non-profit), TPE acquired title to this impressive big sky ridge of natural heritage.
+With grants from the Wisconsin DNR Knowles-Nelson Stewardship Program and the Dane County Conservation Fund and a loan from The Conservation Fund (a national non-profit), The Prairie Enthusiasts acquired title to this impressive big sky ridge of natural heritage.

 The permanent protection of Hauser Road Prairie was the culmination of 22 years of effort by The Prairie Enthusiasts and the Wisconsin Department of Natural Resources (WIDNR) Natural Areas Program.
 In the early 1980s, the conservation community became aware that prairie was surviving in the 45-acre pasture along Hauser Road.
-In 1992, TPE volunteers reached out to the new owners of the site to inform them of the treasure they had and offered advice, help and encouragement in conserving the site.
+In 1992, The Prairie Enthusiasts volunteers reached out to the new owners of the site to inform them of the treasure they had and offered advice, help and encouragement in conserving the site.
 From 2000 to 2014, the Natural Areas Program leased the land and conducted several prescribed burns and some brush control.
-TPE also mowed sweet clover and provided other weed control measures during this time.
+The Prairie Enthusiasts also mowed sweet clover and provided other weed control measures during this time.

 In 2013, the owners, Mike and Susan Zauner, decided they would like the site permanently protected.
 The Natural Areas program negotiated with them to buy the site and to designate it a State Natural Area, but the project was not accepted by the WI DNR administration.
 The Prairie Enthusiasts offered to step in and acquire the site by applying for grants from Knowles-Nelson Stewardship Program and the Dane County Conservation Fund, which covered three-quarters of the acquisition expenses.
-TPE was able to pay the remainder thanks to generous donations from TPE members from across the
+The Prairie Enthusiasts was able to pay the remainder thanks to generous donations from members from across the organization.

 With a grant from the U.S. Fish & Wildlife Service Private Lands Program and the efforts of site steward Randy Hoffman and other volunteers, great progress has been made at Hauser Road Prairie removing trees and brush from the preserve.